emqx/eip/active/0038-secret-registry.md

   Removes the secret.
 The renderer's strict-fail behavior applies to any subsequent template render that references the deleted name.

+All five endpoints accept a `?ns=<namespace>` query parameter and are scoped to the caller's namespace; see "Namespace scoping and isolation" above.

 ### Logging and tracing

 All log emissions involving template rendering must go through the